Pointyware/Painted-Dogs/app-android/src/main/res/raw/Privacy-Policy.md

 4. Communicate with you: We may send you service updates and announcements, respond to your comments and questions, provide support, and send recovery information.

 ## 4. How We Share Your Information
-1. Third-party service providers: Google Play and other third-party services may collect and process your information to provide analytics and other services.
+1. Third-party service providers: We may share your information with third-party service providers that help us operate the app (e.g., hosting, analytics).
 2. Legal requirements: We may disclose your information in order to comply with laws, regulations, court orders, or government requests.
 3. Business transfers: We may share your information if involved in a merger, acquisition, or sale of assets.